 The TSP OCSP responders that receive a request for status of a certificate that has not been issued, shall not respond with a "good" status for such Certificates.
-OCSP responders for CAs which are not Technically Constrained, in line with Section 7.1.5, will not respond with a "good" status for such Certificates.
+OCSP responders for CAs which are not Technically Constrained, in line with Section 7.1.5 of the BR, will not respond with a "good" status for such Certificates.